rbisdorff/Digraph3/docSphinx/tutorial.rst

    Validated strict outranking situations between the five best alternatives

-Alternative '155873' does not strictly outrank any of the other four best ranked alternatives, whereas alternatives '426463' and '279728' strictly outrank the last two, respectively the last one.
+Alternative '155873' does not strictly outrank any of the other four best ranked alternatives, whereas alternatives '426463' and '279728' strictly outrank the last two, respectively the last one (see Fig. 62).
 Restricted to these five alternatives, the *Copeland* as well as the *NetFlows* ranking rule will hence both rank alternative '426463' and '279728' before '155873'.
-And the Kemeny ranking rule will furthermore invert the two last alternatives (see Line 7 below).
+And the Kemeny ranking rule will furthermore invert the two last alternatives (see Line 8 below).

 >>> g.computeCopelandRanking()
 ['426463', '279728', '155873', '115897', '605980']